 After the museums, we were ushered into the Sistine Chapel.
 Check that off the bucket list!
 I can still remember being at a summer art camp in elementary school learning about frescoes for the first time.
 My teacher told us about how Michaelangelo painted his masterpiece on wet plaster, piece by piece.
 At the time, I couldn’t believe it was possible.
 Now, after seeing it, I’m sure it was impossible.
 I guess that’s why they call it a masterpiece!
 (Unfortunately, photos were not allowed in the chapel, so I’m unable to show you what it looks like.
 You can get an idea of it here, though.)

 Then came the moment we’d all been waiting for – our visit to Saint Peter’s Basilica.
-While I do have photos of this one, remember that the photos can never do it justice.
-She sheer enormity of this space combined with the unmatched extravagance in its decoration simply must be seen in person to fully comprehend.
+While I do have photos of this one, note that photos alone can never do it justice.
+The sheer enormity of this space combined with the unmatched extravagance in its decoration simply must be seen in person to fully comprehend.

 After that mind-boggling experience, we were given some free time to explore on our own.
 My friends and I decided to try to see as much as we could.
 We climbed the 320 steps to the top of dome on St. Peter’s, visited its underground crypt, and still had time for gelato afterwards.